Yash3561/Speech-Emotion-Data-Classification_model/README.md

 ## Building Models

-Since the project is a classification problem, **Convolution Neural Network** seems the obivious choice.
-We also built **Multilayer perceptrons** and **Long Short Term Memory** models but they under-performed with very low accuracies which couldn't pass the test while predicting the right emotions.
+Because this is a classification task, **Convolution Neural Network** appears to be the obvious choice.
+We also created **Multilayer Perceptrons** and **Long Short Term Memory** models, however they underperformed with extremely low accuracies, failing to pass the test while predicting the correct emotions.

-Building and tuning a model is a very time consuming process.
-The idea is to always start small without adding too many layers just for the sake of making it complex.
-After testing out with layers, the model which gave the max validation accuracy against test data was little more than 70%
+Building and tuning a model takes a significant amount of time.
+The aim is to always start basic and avoid adding too many layers only to make it more complex.
+After layer testing, the model with the highest validation accuracy against test data was slightly more than 70%.
 <br>
 <br>
 ![](images/cnn.png?raw=true)